CtrlK

 Actionability

 The MCP tool integration section provides concrete code examples with specific tool calls, and the YAML output format is a useful template.
-However, much of the content is abstract guidance ('Analyze the complete scope of the request', 'Identify key objectives') rather than executable instructions.
-The JavaScript examples use a specific MCP API which adds some concreteness.
+However, much of the content is abstract guidance ('Analyze the complete scope of the request', 'Identify key objectives') rather than executable instructions, and the JavaScript examples aren't fully contextualized for real use.

 2 / 3